Small Business Guides

 Develop the right mindset about getting paid

 Employees become used to being paid regularly without having to think about it.
-The money appears in their bank account or they receive a check on the date it's due.
+The money appears in their bank account or they receive a cheque on the date it's due.
 They never have to ask for payment – their pay simply arrives.

 But business owners have to proactively chase payments – otherwise, they don’t get paid.
 And for some people, this can be a difficult adjustment to make.
 Consciously, you know you’re owed the money.
 But actually asking for it can feel daunting and stressful.